AlahmadiQ8/gmat-study-notes/verbal-reasoning/sentence-correction.md

   - **Nadal** beat Federer in five sets, **shocking the tennis world**.
   - **Kit Carson** roamed the Rockies and the Southwest, **working asa trapper** and **establishing** a reputation as one of the most able mountain men of his time.

+### 3. Appositive Phrases

+- A noun phrase that serves the role of an adjective.
+- Almost always provide non essential info, so set off with a comma.
+- Same rules as participial phrases *except* an appositive may not be far from the modifier

+Examples:
+- John, the lead singer of the band, has larungitis.
+- A gifted student and talented musician, John graduated from USC with highest honors.
+- John spent his last weekend visiting USC, his alma mater.

+### 4. Relative Clauses

+- A subordinate clause used to modify a noun
+- Starts with a relative pronoun
+- Mostcommon: Who, Which, That, Where, Whose, Whom
+- If non-essential information, separate with commas
+- Most common mistakes
+  - Using relative clause to modify action in the sentence
+  - Placing relative clause too far from the noun modified

+Examples:
+- The boy who lives next door is my friend.
+- Susan, who lives next door, is coming to the party.
+- The dog that Bill found belongs to my neighbor.
+- My car, which breaks down regularly , has become expensive to own.
+- **Error:** It rained yesterday, which forced me to cancel the event.
+- **Corrected:** It rained yesterday, and as a result | was forced to cancel the event.
+- **Error:** The deposit that | put on the house, which is non-refundable, is in jeopardy if | cannot get financing.
+- **Corrected:** The non-refundable deposit that | put on the house is in jeopardy if cannot get financing.